 |

-Before coming to Carnegie Mellon, I was an undergraduate at Columbia University in New York City.
+kernelized bandit learning, differentially private learning, and adaptive causal effect estimation in panel data/network interference settings.
+Prior to my PhD, I was an undergraduate at Columbia University in New York City.
 There, I majored in mathematics and computer science.
-I was fortunate enough to be advised by Allison Bishop and Suman Jana .

 Publications and Preprints